Ajatt-Tools/learn-now-button/README.md

 ## Configuration

-To configure the add-on, open the Anki Add-on Menu via "Tools" > "Add-ons" and select "Learn now Button".
+To configure the add-on, open the Anki Add-on Menu via "Tools" > "Add-ons" and select "Learn now & Grade now".
 Then click the "Config" button on the right-side of the screen.
 You can see how it's done on [![Youtube](https://raw.githubusercontent.com/Ajatt-Tools/BrowserPlayButton/main/.github/youtube_logo.webp)](https://www.youtube.com/watch?v=pxHIHSQ-L0k).